iwasakims/memo/etc/hadoop.pseudo.secure/README.md

 Edit realm settings and comment out the line `default_ccache_name = KEYRING:persistent:%{uid}` wise hadoop client library can not find cached credential.
+On CentOS 8, /etc/krb5.conf.d/kcm_default_ccache should be edited too since it has default_ccache_name entry.
 In addition, the line `renew_lifetime = 7d` must be commented out due to [JDK-8131051](https://bugs.openjdk.java.net/browse/JDK-8131051) .
 ```